jpergentino/shopping-rest-api/README.md

 - GET in /entity/{id}: Recover the entity with specific id.
 - DELETE in /entity/id: Remove the entity with specific id.

-:bulb: Using the 'GET in /entity' to recover a list of entities is the best way to know the entity JSON structure/attributes.
+:bulb: Using the 'GET in /entity' to recover a list of entities is the best way to get the entity JSON structure/attributes.

 ### OR

 ### 3.3 Code Coverage result :gift:

 An additional code coverage was developed.
-The results are available after tests in folder `ROOT_FOLDER/target/site/jacoco/index.html`.
+The results are available after tests in folder `ROOT_FOLDER/target/site/jacoco/index.html` after running the following command:

 ```console
 mvn clean test